bartjanvanommeren/DWA-vj2017-Kwizzert/README.md

 Displays a leaderboard, top 3 winning teams will be emphasized.

 ## Routes
+The following routes are available, bookmarking or manually typing in an URL will redirect users to the initial page.
+/team/, /master/ and /scoreboard/ are serverside routing, all other routing will be done clientside.

 ``/team/join`` <br>
 Team UI to join a game.